 The next stage was getting the PCB done in KiCAD.
 To be honest, I messed it up the first time, so here’s the improved version.

-Firstly I checked the pinout of the transistors, which was a good job, because they weren’t as they used to be.
-Sometimes KiCAD gets the footprints wrong.
-It also moves things around or sometimes just forgets to add the full footprint into the PCB (this has happened with DPDT switches before).
+Firstly I checked the pinout of the transistors, which was a good job, because they weren’t as they should have been.
+For some reason KiCAD sometimes gets the footprints wrong, even when the numbered pins match the pinout labelled.
+I have also learnt that for DPDT switches you have to select an SPDT for unit A, and the same for unit B, and line the two up.
 I think there might be a glitch in my version of KiCAD (or my computer might just be on its way out), it deleted all the footprints I was using and replaced them with very similar ones with different names.
 Anyway, better to check everything.

 I found that calipers are pretty much your best friend when you’re designing PCB layouts.
-I did my own switch footprint from 2 SPDT footprints, measured the actual switches with calipers and did oval holes.
+I did my own switch footprint from two SPDT footprints by measuring the dimensions of actual switches with calipers and did oval holes for a tighter fit.
 I measured them several times over, and when the PCBs came back the switches fitted perfectly, which was very nice.

 This time I sent the PCBs for this project to dirtyPCBS.com.
 I missed the cut off for Chinese New year by two days, so I didn’t get the PCBs back til late February.
 Then when I got them back there were a couple of other mistakes, so I had to redo them.